microsoft/FabricRTIWorkshop/docs/workshop.md

 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-analytics/one-logical-copy>).

 ### KQL Dynamic fields
-- Dynamic fields are a powerful feature of Eventhouse / KQL DB that support evolving schema changes and object polymorphism, allowing to store different event types that have a common denominator of base fields.
+- Dynamic fields are a powerful feature of Eventhouse / KQL Database that support evolving schema changes and object polymorphism, allowing the storage/querying of different event types that have a common denominator of base fields.
 - Feature [documentation](<https://learn.microsoft.com/azure/data-explorer/kusto/query/scalar-data-types/dynamic>).

 ### Kusto Query Language (KQL)
 - KQL is also known as the language of the cloud.
 It's available in many other services such as Microsoft Sentinel, Azure Monitor, Azure Resource Graph and Microsoft Defender.
 The code-name **Kusto** engine was invented by 4 engineers from the Power BI team over 10 years ago and has been implemented across all Microsoft services including Github Copilot, LinkedIn, Azure, Office 365, and XBOX.
 - KQL queries are easy to write, read and edit.
 The language is most commonly used to analyze logs, sign-on events, application traces, diagnostics, signals, metrics and much more.
 Supports multi-statement queries, relational operators such as filters (where clauses), union, joins aggregations to produce a tabular output.
 It allows the ability to simply pipe (|) additional commands for ad-hoc analytics without needing to re-write entire queries.
 It has similarities to PowerShell, Excel functions, LINQ, function SQL, and OS Shell (Bash).
 It supports DML statements, DDL statements (referred to as Control Commands), built-in machine learning operators for forecasting & anomaly detection, plus more... including in-line Python & R-Lang.
-- In this solution, KQL commands will be automatically written by the Get Data UI wizard when configuring the Eventhouse KQL Database destination in Eventstream.
-The commands will create the `events` table and JSON mapping.
+- In this solution, KQL commands will be automatically written by the Get Data UI wizard when configuring the Eventhouse KQL Database destination in the Eventstream.
+These commands will create the `events` table and JSON mapping.
 Secondly, the control commands will be issued in a database script that automate creation of additional schema items such as Tables, Shortcuts, Functions, Policies and Materialized-Views.
 - Feature [documentation](<https://learn.microsoft.com/azure/data-explorer/kusto/query/>).

 ### Real-time Dashboards
 - Dashboards are commonly used for Operations and Power BI is commonly used for Business Intelligence.
 Power BI supports more advanced visualizations and rich data-story capabilities.
 Real-time Dashboards refresh very fast and allow with ease to toggle between visual analysts to pro-developer that can explore queries or edit without needing to download a desktop tool.
 They make the experience simpler for analysts to visualize over high-granular data.
-- In this solution, the dashboard Will contain a collection of visual tiles _Click Through Rate_ stat KPIs, _Impressions_ area chart, _Clicks_ area chart, _Impressions by Location_ map for geo-spatial analytics and _Average Page Load Time_ in a line chart.
+- In this solution, the dashboard will contain a collection of visual tiles _Click Through Rate_ stat KPIs, _Impressions_ area chart, _Clicks_ area chart, _Impressions by Location_ map for geo-spatial analytics and _Average Page Load Time_ in a line chart.
 This feature support filter parameters, additional pages, markdown tiles, including Plotly, multiple KQL datasources, base queries, embedding.
 Supports sharing with permissions controls, setting an Alert by leveraging Data Activator for actions, and automatic refresh with a minimum frequency of 30 seconds.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-intelligence/dashboard-real-time-create>).

 ### Data Activator